vote/gaballot/README.md

 3. Run `make initsql`.

-To refresh the data, download and replace those two zip files, then run step 2 again (you don't have to run step 3 again).
+To refresh the data, download and replace those two zip files, then run step 2 and 3 again.

 ## Extras